 Typically, a website will store all the user profiles, at the same location within their server.
-A simple example, reddit.com/user/’yourusername’/.
-If you crack the user structure of the websites URL, you don’t need to worry on if that site has an internal feature to search for users.
-Public websites such as reddit are not too much of a challenge to crack, but private ones such as dating sites, are a nother topic all together.
+A simple example, Reddit.com/user/’yourusername’/.
+If you crack the user structure of the website’s URL, you don’t need to worry about if that site has an internal feature to search for users.
+Public websites such as Reddit are not too much of a challenge to crack, but private ones such as dating sites, are another topic altogether.

 Examples of website URL patterns

 You may be thinking to yourself, sure, enter the username into the URL? you knew that, tell me something I don’t know.
-Its a good chance you’re right, it doesn’t take much to to see a repeating pattern in the URL once you’ve logged into the site.
+It’s a good chance you’re right, it doesn’t take much to see a repeating pattern in the URL once you’ve logged into the site.
 But, how many sites are you interested in that your target ‘could’ exist in?
 Can you remember all those patterns?
-Or, is it the site your truly interest in, not one your aware off?
-It may be the unknown-unknowns that your seeking.
+Or, is it the site you are truly interested in, not one you are aware of?
+It may be the unknown unknowns that you seeking.

 Reverse lookup to find users on social networks

-Those eagle eyed among you may have seen the above picture mention regular expressions and GREP.
-What is this? you don’t really need to worry about them if your not building software to access URLs.
-However, if your interested, GREP allows a computer program to find particular patterns within large pages of text.
+Those eagle-eyed among you may have seen the above picture mention regular expressions and GREP.
+What is this? you don’t really need to worry about them if you are not building software to access URLs.
+However, if you are interested, GREP allows a computer program to find particular patterns within large pages of text.
 This can be used to detect patterns in URLs instead of relying on your eyes.

 Using APIs to find users on social networks

-Another trick these reverse lookup use for emails and usernames is to utilise the websites own API.
-Occasionally, a website may not provide an internal search but for functionality of either the website itself, or for developers who build apps for the community, there are public APIs.
+Another trick these reverse lookup use for emails and usernames is to utilise the website’s own API.
+Occasionally, a website may not provide an internal search but for the functionality of either the website itself or for developers who build apps for the community, there are public APIs.
 Some of these, simply let you query a user.
 The kind of information you can get from these is, simply crazy.
-However, the time needed to discover these APIs, will take a fair amount of work.
+However, the time needed to discover these APIs will take a fair amount of work.

-Lets back track a little, for those not totally up to speed with APIs.
+Let’s backtrack a little, for those not totally up to speed with APIs.
 An API is an interface that we can access from the URL by entering a particular pattern that the coders of the website designed.
-If you don’t enter the correct sequence, you get a blank page in your website.
+If you don’t enter the correct sequence, you get a blank page on your website.
 However, if you enter the correct sequence, you directly query the database on that website itself.
-You’ll get a page of text which initially, may look like code (which it kind of is, known as JSON).
-If you look a little closer, you’ll see its pretty easy to understand.
+You’ll get a page of text which initially, may look like code (which is kind of is, known as JSON).
+If you look a little closer, you’ll see it’s pretty easy to understand.

 We’ve run a quick API request on a website for the username ‘fred’ and below is what you’ll expect in return.
-Don’t be too intimidated if your not used to seeing structured / unstructured data, it will make sense once you look at it for a few moments (perhaps not the raw data version, but most certainly the JSON version.
+Don’t be too intimidated if you are not used to seeing structured/unstructured data, it will make sense once you look at it for a few moments (perhaps not the raw data version, but most certainly the JSON version.

 How to access an API to find someone online?

-You may think API and code being showed in the web page, must mean you need to be a coder and write some software to access this kind of data.
-Searching the websites database directly? surely that’s not allowed.
-Totally wrong, if you can use a internet browser you’re qualified.
+You may think API and code are shown on the web page, which must mean you need to be a coder and write some software to access this kind of data.
+Searching the website’s database directly? surely that’s not allowed.
+Totally wrong, if you can use an internet browser you’re qualified.
 Also, the designers of the website want you to access their API, it encourages armature developers to build community apps to plug their phone apps and services into the website, further increasing the user base of the website.